Get in the game, referees.

 Program description

 The Future Referee Program is targeted to junior referees that have newly been appointed to Junior representative competition that show potential to advance further in their refereeing careers.
-The Camp will be run in conjunction with the FDP camp.
-The referees will be involved in live referee coaching and on court and class room sessions
+The Camp will be run in conjunction with the performance athletes FDP camp.
+The referees will be involved in live referee coaching as well as on court and class room sessions.

 Eligibility